ShaineTsou/background-generator/README.md

 # Background Generator

-A web app which generates CSS code of customized or random CSS gradient background
+A web app which generates CSS code for customized or random CSS gradient background

 ## Language
 - JavaScript